 The latch is a Set-Reset Latch that does not depend on a clock source.
 Each of the Set and Reset inputs are active-high.
-The latch can be Set or Reset by:
+The latch can be set or reset by:

-- · Software control (SRPS and SRPR bits)
+- Software control (SRPS and SRPR bits)

 - Comparator C1 output (sync C1OUT)

-- Comparator C2 output (sync\C2OUT) (PIC16(L)F1829 only)

 - SRI pin

-- · Programmable clock (SRCLK)
+- Programmable clock (SRCLK)

-The SRPS and the SRPR bits of the SRCON0 register may be used to Set or Reset the SR latch, respectively.
+The SRPS and the SRPR bits of the SRCON0 register may be used to set or reset the SR latch, respectively.
 The latch is Reset-dominant.
 Therefore, if both Set and Reset inputs are high, the latch will go to the Reset state.
 Both the SRPS and SRPR bits are self resetting which means that a single write to either of the bits is all that is necessary to complete a latch Set or Reset operation.

-The output from Comparator C1 or C2 can be used as the Set or Reset inputs of the SR latch.
-The output of either Comparator can be synchronized to the Timer1 clock source.
+The output from Comparator C1 can be used as the Set or Reset inputs of the SR latch.
+The output of the comparator can be synchronized to the Timer1 clock source.
 See Section 19.0 "Comparator Module" and Section 21.0 "Timer1 Module with Gate Control" for more information.